Tag descriptor

 JavaScript & Rails: a `webpacker` evaluation

-An article, posted about 6 years ago filed in javascript, ruby, rails, ruby on rails, programming, es2015, coffeescript, gem & assets.
+An article, posted more than 6 years ago filed in javascript, ruby, rails, ruby on rails, programming, es2015, coffeescript, gem & assets.

 Webpacker is still opt-in for new Rails projects.
 But this might change.
 The JavaScript ecosystem is moving fast and new JavaScript frameworks are pushing customer’s expectations to higher levels.
 To use these frameworks with your Rails app, you had a few options: